- About the College

 A: Students will follow the Project LEA Program of Study, which totals 32 semester hours.

 A: In fall and spring semesters, you will take 2 classes (6 semester hours).
-For Cycle A cohort which will begin in Spring 2014, in summer Year 1 (2014), 3 classes (9 semester hours) are required.
-In summer Year 2 (2015) you will complete 2 classes totaling 5 semester hours.
-Please see Cycle A Sequence of Classes.
+For Cycle B cohort which will begin in Fall 2014, in summer Year 1 (2015), 3 classes (9 semester hours) are required.
+Please see Cycle B Sequence of Classes.
 Please NOTE that ALL classes and academic program requirements of Project LEA will be completed via online distance learning.
 No classes will be conducted on campus.

 A: As part of the program of study, Project LEA students will complete a 3-credit hour internship (120 clock hours) across 2 semesters.
 The internship will have two major components: job-embedded assignments, and experience in a high-need urban school district.
 Since we anticipate that most scholars will be working as supervisors, we have designed 80 clock hours of the internship to be completed “on the job”.
 The additional 40 clock hours of internship activity will be completed in a high-need urban school district.
 Scholars will need to use their vacation time and/or personal days to complete this internship during the academic year.

 A: Online classes are conducted in a number of ways.
 In Project LEA, the instructors might use tools like discussion boards, video conferencing, email/instant messaging, Skype, wikis, and blogs to create a meaningful learning experience.
 If you are unfamiliar with some of these tools, don’t worry—the University of Toledo provides extensive (and user-friendly) technical support to all of its students.
 With Project LEA, you will be involved in virtual learning communities with other individuals that will provide the professional support essential to successfully complete the program.